Indian cuisine - The Healthy and Tasty way to Life

 Heat oil in a cast-iron skillet to a smoking point.
 Add and toast cumin for few seconds.
 Add the onion and chillies.
 Saute to pale brown.
 Remove to a plate.
 Then in the same skillet, add the pudina and saute until leaves collapse.
 Remove to a plate.
 Wait for the contents to reach room temperature.

-Sumeet style mixer or blender.
+Take peanuts in a Sumeet style mixer or blender.
 Pulse for few minutes.
 Then add the roasted onion, chilli, cumin and mint leaves.
 Also salt and the tamarind along with the water it soaked in.
 Puree to smooth paste.
 Add water if necessary, about another half cup for easy blending.

 Pudina pachadi is best eaten the day it is made.